Khwarazmian–Georgian wars

-Khwarazmian–Georgian wars also known as Jalal al-Din's invasions of Georgia, was a military engagement between Jalal al-Din Mangburni of Khwarazmian Empire and Rusudan of Georgia of Kingdom of Georgia.
+Khwarazmian–Georgian wars (ხვარაზმულ-ქართული ომები) also known as Jalal al-Din's invasions of Georgia, was a military engagement between Jalal al-Din Mangburni of Khwarazmian Empire and Rusudan of Georgia of Kingdom of Georgia.
 The war lasted till 1229 with Jalal al-Din's victory.

 Background

 The Mongol invasion of the Khwarazmian Empire commenced in 1219 when Genghis Khan initiated a comprehensive attack in response to the Khwarazmian Shah, Ala ad-Din Muhammad II, ordered the execution of a Mongol trading caravan and his envoys.
 The speed and ferocity with which the Mongol warriors advanced across the entirety of Central Asia was astounding, assimilating and eradicating major towns and cities such as Bukhara, Samarkand, and Urgench.
 Although the Shah ruled over a realm of great expanse, he was entirely unable to coordinate any semblance of defense and fled to the west before dying in exile.
 By 1221, the Mongol campaign would result in the complete dissolution of the Khwarazmian Empire, defined by large scale slaughter, the obliteration of cities and towns, and a complete restructuring of the political landscape of the Islamic world.